F

 • Intention:

-Development is better equipped to act with a securable goal instead of guessing about how to pass the next security assessment.
+With defined security objectives, development teams act with purpose instead of guessing about how to pass the next security assessment.

 Optimized for Business